maralihart/arduino-sentiment-analysis/README.md

 I also created a Flask app to allow for a software implementation of this app.

 ## Challenges we ran into
 I had trouble connecting the Arduino to the Python as the recommend library required 3.7 and I had 3.8.
+I also am not familiar with setting up apps; I often work on them, but they're set up first and then I help out, so that was a learning curve.
+I'm pretty new to Flask and haven't done my own Flask project before.
 ## Accomplishments that we're proud of
 This is my first time working on a hardware hack as well as my first time working on machine learning by myself.
 I don't believe I've used Google Cloud before, aside from Google Maps and Google Calendar.